 Application Submission Deadline Dates

-To assist the Panel and Council with long range planning of indemnity allocations, future applicants are encouraged, but not required, to submit preliminary statements about exhibitions as much as four years in advance of the indemnity period.
+To assist the Advisory Panel and the Federal Council with long range planning of indemnity allocations, future applicants are encouraged, but not required, to submit preliminary statements about exhibitions as much as four years in advance of the indemnity period.
 Updated material may be submitted subsequently, as applicable.
 Send all material directly to the Indemnity Administrator (see Contact below).

-In all published material and announcements concerning an indemnified exhibition, the following acknowledgement must appear: "This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities."
+In all published material and announcements concerning an indemnified exhibition, the following acknowledgment must appear: "This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities."
 (Do not use any logo.)

 Arts and Artifacts Indemnity Act and Federal Rules and Regulations, and Certificate of Indemnity